Ravou/holbertonschool-hbnb/Part1/README.md

 | Lifeline (vertical line)  | Represents the lifespan of a participant during the interaction.           |
 ---

-##  Status

--  Diagrams created and reviewed
--  Organized and documented in Markdown
--  Ready to be included in the main AirBnB clone documentation or wiki

----

 ##  How to Use